absorensen/numbers_go_brrrr/m2_concurrency/s0_data_parallelism.md

 The next sections will be heavily inspired by the book "Programming Rust"'s multiple implementations of [Mandelbrot][1] image generation.
 If you don't know about the Mandelbrot image, you can see what that's all about [here][2]!
 Ok, so I will start off talking about the parallel part of things.
-First off, lets look at [Rayon][3], which is the easiest way of doing parallelism in Rust.
+First off, lets look at [Rayon][3], which I find to be the easiest way of doing parallelism in Rust.

 To use Rayon, we just have to formulate our computations as iterators.
-Under the hood Rayon divvies up the work into chunks and distributes it to a fitting amount of threads.
+Under the hood, Rayon divvies up the work into chunks and distributes it to a fitting amount of threads.
 It also does something called work stealing where if one thread is done with its work sooner it gets work from one of the other threads.
 This is really good for very uneven workloads like generating Mandelbrot images or path tracing.
 Again, this is the easiest